mayan-edms/Mayan-EDMS/docs/topics/settings.rst

 Default: Random generated password

-Default password of the automatically created superuser
+The password of the automatically created superuser

 .. setting:: COMMON_LOGIN_METHOD